 The University decides how many tickets each student will be able to download a month or so prior to the ceremony.
 This number is based on the capacity of the College Park Center divided by the number of graduates anticipated to participate for each college.
 The number of anticipated graduates varies for each ceremony, so the number of tickets may change each semester.
 Most likely, we will be able to provide as many tickets as you need.
 However, please be respectful of the process and do not download more tickets than you will actually use, so that every student may have enough tickets for all of their guests.
 Please note that it is ILLEGAL to scalp or sell tickets to commencement.

 Q12: Why didn't I receive an email from the University about my tickets?

-You must have registered with the College of Engineering to be on the ticketing mailing list.
+You must have registered for the ceremony to be on the ticketing mailing list.
 If you registered, but did not get an email, check your clutter/junk/spam folder.
-Please white list "firstname.lastname@example.org" and "email@example.com" so you don't miss any important emails!
+Please white list "email@example.com" and "firstname.lastname@example.org" so you don't miss any important emails!
 See the main COE Commencement page for this deadlne.
 If you register after this date, we will have to manually send the tickets to you.
-See below for ticketing details and rules:

 Q13: What does it cost to participate in Commencement?